Shikhargupta/Spiking-Neural-Network/README.md

 # Spiking-Neural-Network
 This is the python implementation of hardware efficient spiking neural network.
-It includes the modified learning and prediction rules which could be realised on hardware and are enegry efficient.
-Aim is to develop a network which could be used for on-chip learning as well as prediction.
+It includes the modified learning and prediction rules which could be realised on hardware and are energy efficient.
+The aim is to develop a network which could be used for on-chip learning as well as prediction.

 Spike-Time Dependent Plasticity (STDP) algorithm will be used to train the network.